Merchant Terms and Conditions

 3. Merchants provide reasonable assistance as requested from time to time for fraud prevention and detection and will inform about any and all material changes in the nature or size of their business.

-5. FasaPay and Merchant guarantee each other to carry out the terms and conditions in these Terms and Conditions with full responsibility and on the basis of a mutually beneficial relationship.
+6. FasaPay and Merchant guarantee each other to carry out the terms and conditions in this Terms and Conditions with full responsibility and on the basis of a mutually beneficial relationship.

-1. Any breach by the Merchant of any material representation or warranty under these Terms and Conditions;
+1. Any breach by the Merchant of any material representation or warranty under this Terms and Conditions;

-2. Any violation or non-compliance by the Merchant with applicable law;
+2. Any violation or disloyalty by the Merchant with applicable law;

-3. Any violation, performance, and omission of these Terms and Conditions by the Merchant; or
+3. Any violation, performance, and negligence of this Terms and Conditions by the Merchant; or

 4. Any claim made against either Party that is disputed by a Third Party arising out of or in connection with FasaPay's performance on direct instructions from the Merchant;